The official inauguration of the new control tower has commenced at Katowice Airport

 Before the new control tower will begin operating on its own, however, it is scheduled to function in the so-called "shadow mode" for the next couple of weeks.
 Consequently, there will actually be two working towers at Katowice Airport: the new one, and the old one.
 The latter will hold a temporary crew in case of an emergency.
 The new construction will officially become the main control tower at Katowice Airport only when its functionality will be thoroughly tested.
 It is scheduled to become fully operational during the second half of November.

-The new control tower at Katowice Airport is actually the third in the airport's history.
+The new control tower at Katowice Airport is actually the fourth in the airport's history.
 The first object used to handle air traffic was built in 1978 by the Polish People's Army.
 The tower functioned continuously for many years till 1999; up until then, mainly military air traffic controllers who have been trained in civil procedures worked there.
 It is interesting to note that standard air traffic controllers also worked in the building, but only during the last years of its functionality.

 The construction of the second tower - the one scheduled to close after 18 years - was ordered in 1999 by the precursor of the Polish Air Navigation Agency, namely: the Air Traffic Agency of the ‘Polish Airports’ State Enterprise.
 At 23 metres high - exactly twice as short as the new tower - the object handled over 475 000 operations at Katowice Airport.
 In the meantime, 42 million passengers were transported.